convrz/convers/CONTRIBUTING.md

 - Design: Lottiefiles & Figma
 - Backend Go & Protobuf: GoLand
 - Frontend: Visual Studio Code or any preferred IDE
-- Mobile: Android Studio or Visual Studio Code
+- Mobile: Android Studio or Visual Studio Code with Flutter framework

 ### Go Coding Style
 We follow the Uber Go Style Guide in this project.
 Please ensure you are familiar with the Go programming style as per the guide.